2016 New Jersey Democratic presidential primary: Results by county

 Hillary Clinton won every county except for Sussex and Warren.

 Analysis

 With its coalition of African Americans, Hispanic/Latinos, and college-educated, affluent Caucasian progressive/liberal professionals, New Jersey was seen as a state Clinton would win in the final batch of primaries on June 7.
 Having won the state eight years earlier against Barack Obama, Clinton managed a 26-point-routing against Bernie Sanders in 2016 despite the Sanders campaign's efforts in the state.
-She carried all counties in the Garden State but two, winning large victories in the cities of Newark, Trenton, and Atlantic City.
+She carried all counties in New Jersey but two, winning large victories in the cities of Newark, Trenton, and Atlantic City.